Содержание:

 - Format your code by pressing

-. - Experiment with different values to see the output.
+Ctrl+AthenCtrl+Kand thenCtrl+F. - Experiment with different values to see the output.

 - Don’t forget to place the text of the task as a comment before the program.

-- To upload the file into the moodle system, find the solution folder on the computer (d:\Projects\Lesson_3Lab1\) and upload the file
+- To upload the file into the moodle system, find the solution folder on the computer and upload the file

 static void Main(string[] args) { Console.WriteLine("Please enter a number and press Enter"); } |